Content of this article:

 Boot from the cloned drive

-In general, there are two methods to boot Windows from cloned SSD drive.
+In general, there are two methods to boot computer from cloned SSD drive.

 Change boot priority in BIOS.
 When the system cloning is finished, you can restart your computer to enter BIOS (usually keep tapping Del/F12 upon power on) and change boot order.
 If you cloned between different partition style (MBR & GPT), remember to switch boot mode as well.